-If you’d like to keep in touch as a fellow reader, you can find my Goodreads profile here.
+You can find my Goodreads profile here.
 There’s a follow button somewhere on the page, and if you click it you’ll be able to see what I’m reading at any given time.
-You’ll also receive author updates, which means you’ll get one of the early previews of some big news I’ll be sharing in the upcoming months.
-(Insert winking smiley emoji here.)
+You’ll also receive author updates, including new blog posts on this site.

 And, while you’re on Goodreads, maybe you’ll create a few shelves of your own.